seanemile/gas-optimization/README.md

 ---

-### Tip 6: Use calldata instead of memory for function parameters
+### Tip 6: Use calldata instead of memory for function arguments that don't get mutated

 Gas savings: In the former example, the ABI decoding begins with copying value from calldata to memory in a for loop.
 Each iteration would cost at least 60 gas.
 In the latter example, this can be completely avoided.
 This will also reduce the number of instructions and therefore reduces the deploy time cost of the contract.